 International Travelers to Colorado

 If you plan to travel to Colorado from outside the U.S., you need ample information on the travel documents required and how to apply for your visa.
-All foreign citizens need to have a valid visa in order to visit the United States.
+Most foreign citizens need to have a valid visa in order to visit the United States.
 There are several types of visas with most tourists coming under the Tourist Visa.

 Most of all, ensure that you come with a valid passport and a tourist visa.
 Canadian citizens do not need visas but will have to provide their passport and proof of residence.
 The U.S. embassy in your country can provide updated visa information concerning your trip to Colorado.